andregoulbourne/WriteMyClientReportForm/README.md

 # WriteMyClientReportForm
 An application with spring boot back end and angular front end to write client report comments.
+No data base reading and changing a csv file for the data.

+# Technologies Used
+* Java
+* Spring Framework
+* Maven
+* CSV
+* TypeScript
+* Angular
+* CSS

+# Features
+* Editable grid using ag-grid
+* Dynamically rendering comment on selection of a row and hit of the button

 ## Running the app